shhossain/rust-fake-headers/README.md

 # Fake Headers for rust
-This is create from python fake_headers
+This is created from python `fake_headers` module.
+It generates random user-agent and other headers for your http requests.

 ## Usage
 ```rust